-We built this article as a guide of concepts related to Ionic Framework.
-We want this to be like a dictionary for the core concepts of Ionic and also a place where you can find lots of references to expand your expertise about Ionic Framework.
-We will be updating this article often so stay in the loop!
+We created this article as a guide of concepts related to Ionic Framework.
+We want this to be like a dictionary of Ionic basics and also a place where you can find lots of references to expand your expertise about Ionic Framework.

 What is Ionic Framework?